liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 1. For Office 365 US Government Communication environments, the new onboard script isn't supported.
 Use Onboard-CloudHybridSearch.ps1.

-1. When prompted, sign in your Office 365 tenant as an [Application Administrator](/entra/identity/role-based-access-control/permissions-reference#application-administrator) or [above](/entra/identity/role-based-access-control/permissions-reference#all-roles).
+1. When prompted, sign in your Office 365 tenant as an [Global Administrator](/entra/identity/role-based-access-control/permissions-reference#global-administrator) or [above](/entra/identity/role-based-access-control/permissions-reference#all-roles).

 When transitioning to the new Hybrid Search, use the `Onboard-CloudHybridSearch-SPOONS.ps1` script.
 This is essential when replacing the old Hybrid Search with the new version.
 To proceed, run the following PowerShell command: